flooo000/ASP-SAR/README.md

 # ASP-SAR

 Processing tool package written in bash and python for image correlation of coregistered SAR images using the AMES stereo toolbox (https://stereopipeline.readthedocs.io/en/latest/).
-The coregistration is done using the MasTer toolbox().\
+The coregistration is done using the AMSTer toolbox(https://github.com/AMSTerUsers/AMSTer_Distribution).\
 The processing chain additionally compute the time series analysis with NSBAS .

 ![Alt text](logo-pnts.jpg)